junxit/us-congress-bills-111/bill.md

     - **(ii)** to transmit or receive email messages, instant messaging, real-time audio or video communications, or real-time voice communications; or
     - **(iii)** to provide network or computer security (including the detection or prevention of fraudulent activities), network management, maintenance, diagnostics, or technical support or repair.
 - **(4)** *Contractor* The term “contractor” means a prime contractor or a subcontractor, as defined by the Federal Acquisition Regulation.

+## § 5.
+Budgetary effects of PAYGO legislation for this Act

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.